Raginii/Color-Concept-Associations-using-Google-Images/README.md

 We demonstrate that our approach can accurately predict average human color-concept associations for different fruits using only a small set of images.

 This repo consists of the image dataset, jupyter notebooks, matlab scripts and data files required to predict the color-concept associations using the cylindrical sectors and color categories as features.
-This repo also contains additional notebooks for analysis.
+This repo also contains additional notebooks used for analysis.

 ## Dependencies
 - [Python package](https://google-images-download.readthedocs.io/en/latest/index.html) for downloading Google images for a set of concepts. [(Link to Github Repo)](https://github.com/hardikvasa/google-images-download)